-Balsamic Vinegar Reduction is a thick simple glaze that that finishes up your caprese salads with the perfect balance of tangy and sweet.
+Balsamic Vinegar Reduction is a thick, simple glaze that finishes your Caprese salads with the perfect balance of tangy and sweet.

 You won’t believe how easy it is to make a balsamic glaze.